 - The Plans should include, where relevant, a specific commitment to deliver the requirement of the Habitats Directive for the maintenance or restoration of annexed habitats and species within SACs at a "favourable conservation status."
 In particular, the Plans Policy/Objective for promoting the maintenance and, as appropriate, achievement of favourable conservation status of habitats and species, in association with the National Parks and Wildlife Service, and other stakeholders.
 (See Section on Annex I, II and IV below)In addition, provisions should be made in the plans to deliver the requirements of Article 3, Paragraph 3, to" improve the ecological coherence of Natura 2000 by maintaining and where appropriate developing features of the landscape which are of major importance for wild fauna and flora." - The plans should include a Policy/Objective to reflect the provisions of Article 10 of the Habitats Directive: "Member states shall endeavour, where they consider it necessary, in their land-use planning and development policies and in particular, with a view to improving the ecological coherence of the Natura 2000 Network, to encourage the management of features of the landscape which are of major importance for wild fauna and flora.
-Such features are those which, by virtue of their linear and continuous structure (such as rivers with their banks or the traditional systems for marking field boundaries) or their function as stepping stones (such as ponds or small woods), are essential for the migration, dispersal and genetic exchange of species". - Habitats' Directive: The Plans should also commit to the protection of SAC's =, Annex I habitats and Annex II and Annex IV species and their key habitats which occur within and adjoining each Plan area as per the Habitats Directive and Environmental Liability Directive. - Birds Directive: The plans should include a commitment to protect SPAs, Annex I birds species and regularly occurring migratory birds species and their habitats, and to avoid pollution or deterioration of important bird habitats outside SPAs (as per Article 4(4) of the Birds Directive).
-The Plans should also promote the protection of wetlands and, in particular, wetlands of international importance as required by Article 4, paragraph 2 of the Birds Directive. - Biodiversity in the Wider Countryside: Issues which impact on the Biodiversity of the County include: the drainage of Wetlands, building on floodplains or land used by migratory birds; run-off from developments into watercourses, the removal of hedgerows, culverting of streams; increased recreational use of natural assets due to increased population pressure.
-While there are nationally and internationally designated sites identified and protected, it is also important that local habitats of value/ importance (e.g. woodlands, wetland features) are all protected.
+Such features are those which , by virtue of their linear and continuous structure (such as rivers with their banks or the traditional systems for marking field boundaries) or their function as stepping stones (such as ponds or small woods), are essential for the migration ,dispersal and genetic exchange of species". - Habitats' Directive: The Plans should also commit to the protection of SAC's =, Annex I habitats and Annex II and Annex IV species and their key habitats which occur within and adjoining each Plan area as per the Habitats Directive and Environmental Liability Directive. - Birds Directive: The plans should include a commitment to protect SPAs, Annex I birds species and regularly occurring migratory birds species and their habitats, and to avoid pollution or deterioration of important bird habitats outside SPAs (as per Article 4(4) of the Birds Directive).
+The Plans should also promote the protection of wetlands and, in particular, wetlands of international importance as required by Article 4, paragraph 2 of the Birds Directive. - Biodiversity in the Wider Countryside:While there are nationally and internationally designated sites identified and protected, it is also important that local habitats of value/ importance (e.g. woodlands, wetland features) are all protected.
 These include hedgerows and trees or groups of trees.
-The Draft

-County Development Plan should include objectives and policies for biodiversity in the wider countryside focussing on greenfield development, specifically the cumulative impact of greenfields developments on biodiversity and supporting the development of local nature reserves.
+The Draft County Development Plan has included objectives and policies for biodiversity in the wider countryside focussing on greenfield development, specifically the cumulative impact of greenfield developments on biodiversity and supporting the development of local nature reserves. - Rural Environmental Protection Scheme - The Rural Environmental Protection Scheme aims to protect wildlife habitats and endangered species of flora and fauna by establishing farming practices that are consistent with conservation.
+There has been an increase in the number of farms that are operating the REPS Scheme.
+In 2005, Department of Agriculture and Food sources noted that there were 1,788 farmers in County Cavan participating in the scheme.
+The Draft County Development Plan has included objectives and policies for facilitating the development of agriculture.